 Instructions

-• Place the rice in a medium bowl and cover it with cold water.
-Stir gently with a spoon to release excess starch then drain the water.
+- Place the rice in a medium bowl and cover it with cold water.
+Stir gently to release excess starch then drain the water.
 Repeat this process 2-3 more times until the water starts to become mostly clear.
-In many other recipes you can skip this step, but it’s important for coconut rise so the cooked rice isn’t gummy from excess starch.
-Finish by draining the rice the best you can.
+This ensures the rice isn’t gummy from excess starch.
+Drain the rice the best you can.2 cups jasmine rice

 Notes